August 14, 2024

 3. Choose according to the processing strategy

 The processing of parts is often divided into three processing stages: rough processing, semi-finishing, and finishing.
 Sometimes there is also a finishing stage.
 Reasonable division of processing stages is necessary to ensure processing accuracy.
-In traditional processing methods, the boundaries of each stage can be clearly seen in the process route because the machine tool function is relatively single, but in CNC milling processing methods, this boundary is relatively vague, and there may be some blending (such as the rough processing stage has the content of finishing.
+In traditional processing, the boundaries of each stage are clear due to the single function of the machine tool, whereas in CNC milling, these boundaries are blurred, with some stages blending (e.g., roughing may include finishing).

 There may also be traces of rough processing in the finishing stage).
-In order to ensure the processing quality, the division of processing stages in CNC processing is also necessary, but in order to reduce clamping time and simplify tool movement, how to determine the processing content of each stage, the issues considered may be somewhat different from traditional processing technology.
+To ensure processing quality, dividing stages in CNC processing is essential.
+However, to reduce clamping time and simplify tool movement, determining the content of each stage differs from traditional methods.

-The main goal of rough processing is to pursue the material removal rate per unit time and prepare the geometric contour of the workpiece for semi-finishing.
-Therefore, the line cutting method or the composite method is often used for layer cutting.
-The main goal of semi-finishing is to make the contour shape of the workpiece flat and the surface finishing allowance uniform.
+The goal of rough processing is to maximize the material removal rate and prepare the workpiece for semi-finishing.
+Therefore, the line-cutting method or the composite method is often used for layer cutting.
+The main goal of semi-finishing is to flatten the workpiece contour and ensure uniform surface allowance.
 Therefore, the circular cutting method is often used.
-The main goal of finishing is to obtain a workpiece with geometric dimensions, shape accuracy and surface quality that meet the requirements.
-According to the geometric characteristics of the workpiece, the line cutting method should be used for the interior, and the circular cutting method should be used for the edge and joint.
+The goal of finishing is to achieve the required geometric dimensions, shape accuracy, and surface quality.
+Line cutting should be used for the interior, and circular cutting for the edges and joints.

 4. Choose programming according to programming strategy